VirgilSecurity/virgil-sdk-net/documentation/guides/encryption/authenticated-data-decryption.md

 # Authenticated Data Decryption

-This guide is a short tutorial on how to decrypt and then verify data with Virgil Security.
+This guide is short tutorial on how to decrypt and then verify data with Virgil Security.

 This process is called **Authenticated Data Decryption**.
-During this procedure you will work with data that is already both encrypted and signed, and then decrypt and verify the data.
-A recipient uses their **Virgil Key** to decrypt the data, which is followed by using the Sender’s **Virgil Card** to verify the integrity of the data.
+During this procedure you work with encrypted and signed data, decrypting and verifying them.
+A recipient uses their **Virgil Key** (to decrypt the data) and **Virgil Card** (to verify data integrity).

 Set up your project environment before you begin to work, with the [getting started](https://github.com/VirgilSecurity/virgil-sdk-net/blob/v4/documentation/guides/configuration/client.md) guide.